jeaye/blog.jeaye.com/_drafts/2017-07-20-nixos-revisited.md

 can't be overridden.
-This has only been an issue once, in the past couple years, but it's currently limiting my ability to configure [spamassassin](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/mail/spamassassin.nix) (`master` has a much better interface than `17.03`, so I need to wait until `17.09` unless I want to run from `master` -- I don't).
+This has only been an issue once, in the past couple years, but it's currently limiting my ability to configure [spamassassin](https://github.com/NixOS/nixpkgs/blob/master/nixos/modules/services/mail/spamassassin.nix) (`master` has a much better interface than `17.03`).

-I tend to forget things, like what I've setup on a machine, or everything that was required to get a service running, so having it all in plain text, and version control, in a reproducible fashion, is ideal.
+I tend to forget things, like what I've set up on a machine, or everything that was required to get a service running, so having it all in plain text, and version control, in a reproducible fashion, is ideal.